Eva LaRue: Acting

 In July 2015, it was announced that LaRue had been cast on Fuller House, the revival series of the sitcom Full House.
-She portrayed the character of Teri Tanner, the vivacious and busty wife of Danny Tanner.
+She portrayed the character of Teri Tanner, the affectionate wife of Danny Tanner.
 The series premiered on Netflix in 2016.
 She also played the role of the Admirable in three episodes of Mack & Moxy.
 In May 2019, she was cast on The Young and the Restless in the role of Celeste Rosales.

+In February 2024, it was announced LaRue had been cast as Natalia Rogers-Ramirez on General Hospital; she made her episodic debut on February 26.
+In June of the following year, it was announced she would be exiting the role.
+LaRue departed the role during the July 2, 2025, episode.

 Personal life

 LaRue's sister Nika was one of the women photographed by convicted killer Bill Bradford for his collection.
-She was No. 3 (out of 54 photos) on the poster released by the Los Angeles Sheriff's Department to find living victims.
-Bradford would photograph women he met in bars and photo shoots under the guise that he would assist their modeling careers.
-The incident was used in CSI: Miami in the season five episode "Darkroom" soon after the revelation.
+The case was used in CSI: Miami in the season five episode "Darkroom" soon after the revelation.
 Nika guest-starred in the episode as a reporter.
 She was initially offered the role of Eva's on-screen sister and a surviving victim, but declined that role, describing it as being "too surreal".

 LaRue was married to actor John O'Hurley for two years until 1994.
 She married fellow All My Children co-star John Callahan in November 1996.
+The couple divorced in 2005.
 The couple served as co-hosts of the 1997 Miss America pageant in Atlantic City, New Jersey.
 The couple's daughter Kaya McKenna Callahan was born in December 2001.
-The couple divorced in 2005.

-LaRue married Joe Cappucio in June 2010 but Cappucio filed for divorce in 2014.
+LaRue married businessman Joe Cappucio in June 2010.
+Cappucio filed for divorce in 2014, citing irreconcilable differences.
+Their divorce was finalized in 2015.

-LaRue and her daughter were stalked by James David Rogers from 2012 to 2022, when Rogers was sentenced to 5 years in prison for his actions.
+LaRue and her daughter were stalked by James David Rogers from 2007 to 2022, when Rogers was sentenced to 40 months in prison for his actions.